caiiiycuk/js-dos-docs/Writerside/topics/Subscription.md

 # Subscription

-js-dos subscription activates advanced cloud features of player.
+js-dos subscription activates cloud saves in player.
 To manage your subscription and player key please open this [8.xx subscription](https://v8.js-dos.com/key/) page.

 > **The account/subscription is part of js-dos cloud and does not provide any info to 3rd party websites.**